Ellen Murphy: Storytelling and Branding at the YMCA

 In 2014, she became the youngest female Vice President of Communications at the YMCA of Greater New York and recently won the New York Nonprofit Media 40 Under 40 Rising Stars award last November.
 She credits Columbia with giving her the skills and confidence to successfully tackle challenges in her role as a communications leader.

 We spoke with her at her office at the West Side YMCA.
 When we asked her why she loves what she does, she told us that she loves building a stronger, healthier and connected New York City, and “it’s easy to tell stories about an organization that has a positive impact on so many people.”
 “Plus, I’m a Y mom,” she said.
 “It's easy for me to tell a story that I live.”

-The Strategic Communications program helped me gain a deeper understanding of the different aspects of communications.
+It helped me gain a deeper understanding of the different aspects of communications.
 That helps me when working across departments and disciplines to develop strategies.
 For instance, I often refer back to my market research class to help derive insights from our analytics, I’m well-versed in that – and that's thanks to the program.